What is the Japan Tourist eVisa?

 The Japan eVisa registration process will be simple.
 Prospective Chinese visitors will be able to apply for the Japan tourist visa online through travel agencies.

-How it works: the tourist system for single-entry visa
+How it works: the Tourist System for a single-entry visa

 The nature of an online visa system is to simplify the visa application process.
 The system will gather an applicant’s personal and passport information to automatically evaluate the details provided.
 Online visa systems help to determine a traveler’s eligibility.